 As with any culture, us gym goers have our own customs: we eat clean, we chug water like it is going out of style and our schedules revolve around our gym time.
-In our culture, there are some widely discussed topics.

 And with information so readily available and easily accessible these days, it can be hard determining fact from fiction.
-To aid in your fact-based search, the following rhetoric will use evidence-based research to keep you on the path towards gains.

 There is no way around these concepts.
 From Arnold down to the most novice lifter, these concepts set the tone for each gym session, so much importance should be placed on their understanding.

 These concepts can be altered and manipulated to meet the specific goal of the lifter and there is no one size fits all approach.
 With this, let's take a deep dive to gain a better understanding of these concepts.